 Once you’ve got a word count range, establish the search intent of the topic to ensure you cover everything.
 Search intent is the underlying objective of a user when they’re looking for information online.

-If you search “How to create a website?” your purpose is to look for information regarding creating a website, meaning your search intent is informational.
+For example, if you search “How to create a website?” your purpose is to look for information regarding creating a website, meaning your search intent is informational.

 Mainly, there are four types of search intents: